 You can solve for either the Monthly Payment and Balloon Payment or the Balloon Payment Only.

 When you solve for the Monthly & Balloon payments, fill in the first THREE fields ONLY and then press the Monthly & Balloon button.
 The monthly payment is based on a 30 year loan.

 Study the examples below.
-I think they will make it a bit more clear.
+I think they will provide clarification.